bernardoNerba/NERBA-Backoffice/README.md

 ## ToDo's

-- [ ] Add new Integration tests project
+- [ ] Add new Integration tests project to the Backend;
-- [ ] Document, with comments, critical methods, classes and interfaces
+- [ ] Document, with comments, critical methods, classes and interfaces;
-- [ ] Optimize Services Queries
+- [ ] Optimize Services Queries;
-- [ ] Refactor Delete logic to handle all related entities
+- [ ] Refactor Delete logic to handle all related entities;
+- [ ] Refactor Authorization and Authentication logic to apply additional security.

 ## Code of Conduct